 Criminal Defense Lawyer, Cincinnati OH

-What Are The Laws for Alcohol in the Car in Ohio?
+FAQs – Ohio DUI/OVI – What Are The Laws for Alcohol in the Car in Ohio?

 Open Container Defense Lawyers in Ohio

-In Ohio, it is illegal to have an open container of alcohol in a vehicle, with two exceptions.
+In Ohio, it is illegal to have an open container of alcohol in a vehicle, with two exceptions discussed below.
 The law states that “no person shall have in the person’s possession an opened container of beer or intoxicating liquor…while operating or being a passenger in or on a motor vehicle on any street, highway, or other public or private property open to the public for purposes of vehicular travel or parking.”
-It also states that no person shall have an open container of alcohol “while being in or on a stationary motor vehicle on any street, highway, or other public or private property open to the public for purposes of vehicular travel or parking.”

-Because of guidance from federal law, most states have similar open container laws that, like Ohio, usually ban open containers of alcohol anywhere in the entire passenger area of a motor vehicle.
-However, a few states allow passengers to consume from alcohol containers while riding in a car (Alaska, Connecticut, Delaware, Missouri, Rhode Island, Tennessee, and Virginia), or allow open containers in a vehicle as long as no one is actually drinking while in the car (Arkansas and West Virginia).
+However, a few states allow passengers to consume from alcohol containers while riding in a car (Alaska, Connecticut, Delaware, Missouri, Rhode Island, Tennessee, and Virginia), or allow open containers in a vehicle as long as no one is drinking while in the car (Arkansas and West Virginia).

 What Are The Exceptions to Ohio Open Container Laws?

 Ohio is not one of the states that has more lax open container laws.
 Its law is very expansive.
-It bans open containers for both drivers and passengers and applies even if the vehicle is not actually being driven and is stationary.
+It bans open containers for both drivers and passengers and applies even if the vehicle is not being driven and is stationary.
 The law does have two specific exceptions:

 Penalties:

-• A person who violates the law by possessing an open container of beer or liquor commits a minor misdemeanor, punishable by a fine of up to $150
+• A person who violates the law by possessing an open container of beer or liquor commits a minor misdemeanor, punishable by a fine of up to $150.

-• A person who violates the law by actually consuming alcohol in a vehicle commits a fourth-degree misdemeanor, punishable by a fine of up to $250, and up to 30 days in jail
+• A person who violates the law by actually consuming alcohol in a vehicle commits a fourth-degree misdemeanor, punishable by a fine of up to $250, and up to 30 days in jail.

 • If the person who violates the open container law is under 21 years old, they may be charged with underage possession or consumption, a first-degree misdemeanor, and face harsher punishments.